Frequently asked questions about marijuana licenses

 Where can mobile hospitality businesses operate?

-A mobile hospitality business must submit a route log to the Department of Excise and Licenses at least 7 days prior to departure.
+A mobile hospitality business must submit a route log to the Department of Excise and Licenses at least seven days before departure.
 The log must identify the route origin, destination, and all stops in between.
-Section 6-217(c) of the Denver Revised Municipal Code prohibits a mobile hospitality business from including any school, childcare establishment, alcohol or drug treatment facility, or city-owned recreation center or pool in its route.
-A mobile hospitality business may stop at a park to pick up or drop off passengers, but marijuana consumption must cease while the vehicle is on park property pursuant to Denver Parks and Recreation rules.
+Section 6-217(c) of the Denver Revised Municipal Code prohibits a mobile hospitality business from including any school, child care establishment, alcohol or drug treatment facility, or city-owned recreation center or pool in its route.
+A mobile hospitality business may stop at a park to pick up or drop off passengers.
+But marijuana consumption must cease while the vehicle is on park property pursuant to Denver Parks and Recreation rules.